What is the Absolute Best Way to Learn Meditation?

 In concentration meditation, you focus yourself on one object to the exclusion of everything else.

 Most meditation styles include some form of concentration on the breath.
 It is an easy object that is always available.
 You might object that it is boring to watch the breath.
 But this is intentional.
-You need to get through these initial learning phases in order to strengthen your resolve and will-power.
+You need to get through these initial learning phases in order to strengthen your resolve and willpower.
 Once you pass beyond these stages, the breath actually becomes interesting and easy to follow.

 Other styles of concentration meditation include loving kindness and mantra meditation.
 In both, you continuously repeat a word or phrase to yourself.

 A great example of this is the modern tradition of mindfulness meditation.
 Here, you look with detachment at whatever is happening in your personal experience.
-That can be a physical sensation, or an emotion, or a thought.
+That can be a physical sensation, an emotion, or a thought.

-The aim is to gather data like a scientist would in order to understand oneself better.
+The aim is to gather data like a scientist would to understand oneself better.
 The strange thing is that by just gathering the data in this way, part of the problem disappears.
 Without you having to do anything else but just observing it.